Nuclear fusion breakthrough a milestone for the future of clean energy, US officials say - Local News 8

 Budil stressed that there are many more steps to take in the coming decades until nuclear fusion power can turn our lights on and heat our water.

-“I don’t want to give you a sense that we’re going to plug the NIF into the grid; that’s not how this works,” she said.
+“I don’t want to give you a sense that we’re going to plug the (National Ignition Facility) into the grid; that’s not how this works,” she said.

 But Roulstone pointed out that big ambitious nuclear energy projects must start somewhere: In 1942, scientists in Chicago ran the first fission nuclear reactor for just 5 minutes in its first run; 15 years later, the first US-based nuclear power plant went online in Pennsylvania.